stoneMo/EZ-VSL/README.md

 ###  Flickr-SoundNet

-Data can be downloaded from [learning to localize sound source](https://github.com/ardasnck/learning_to_localize_sound_source)
+Data can be downloaded from [Learning to localize sound sources](https://github.com/ardasnck/learning_to_localize_sound_source)

 ###  VGG-Sound Source

-Data can be downloaded from [Localizing-Visual-Sounds-the-Hard-Way](https://github.com/hche11/Localizing-Visual-Sounds-the-Hard-Way)
+Data can be downloaded from [Localizing Visual Sounds the Hard Way](https://github.com/hche11/Localizing-Visual-Sounds-the-Hard-Way)

 ###  VGG-SS Unheard & Heard Test Data